La-guajolota/La-guajolota/README.md

 **`Electronics engineering undergraduate `**

 My name is Adrián and I am currently majoring in Electronics and Telecommunication Engineering.
 On this platform, you will find various college projects/assignments and personal works of mine.
 My primary interests lie in embedded systems, embedded software, microcontrollers, signal processing, DSPs, and smart agriculture.
-Some of my work will be documented on "[La-guajolota][youtube]", so whoever is reading this, you are encouraged to check it out.
+Some of my work will be documented on [La-guajolota](https://www.youtube.com/@JuanPepeGuajolotero), so whoever is reading this, you are encouraged to check it out.
 I also create TikToks from time to time.

 <p align="left">
       <a href="https://www.youtube.com/@JuanPepeGuajolotero">